DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ```

-This code may seem complicated, but actually only changes the intensity up
+The code may seem complicated, but actually only changes the intensity up
 to **15** in `burningTime * 0.5` seconds, and then goes down to **0** during
 another `burningTime * 0.5` seconds.

-We will do exactly the same thing for the recovery.
-We want to wait a little
+We will do the same thing for the recovery.
+However, let's add small delay before
-bit, and then smoothly retrieve the original light intensity.
+starting to recover to the original light intensity:

 _index.js_